viam-labs/speech/README.md

 ### listen_trigger(type=*enum(say|completion|command)*)

 The next phrase heard will trigger *say*, *completion* or *command*, depending on the trigger_type passed in.
-No trigger string is required, and configured trigger string will not be respected.
+No trigger string is required, and any configured trigger string will not be respected.
-If speech is already being recognized when this command is called, that phrase will be taken as the next trigger when complete.
+This will be ignored if the service is configured with *listen* (background listening) active.

 ## Viam Service Configuration